Military Claims banner

 There is an important exception specific to the Armed Forces when it may not be possible to make a claim.
 This is the principle of “Combat Immunity”.

 Combat immunity means that proceedings cannot normally be brought for injuries caused in the theatre of war.
-However, there have been recent inroads into this principle which means the issue is not always this clear cut.
+However, there have been recent inroads into this principle which means the issue is not always this clear-cut.

-Our specialist military solicitors have the experience and up-to-date expertise to accurately advise on whether the principle of combat immunity applies to your claim.
+Our specialist military injury solicitors have the experience and up-to-date expertise to accurately advise on whether the principle of combat immunity applies to your claim.

-We will not be able to give you an answer immediately.
-It will be necessary to assess the impact that your injury has on your personal life and armed forces career before we are able to say how much you should receive.
+When determining the level of compensation you could receive, it will be necessary to assess the impact that your injury has on your personal life and Armed Forces career before we are able to say how much you should receive.

-You can make a civil claim at the same time as applying for an award under the Armed Forces Compensation Scheme (AFCS) or War Pension Scheme.
+No. You can make a civil claim at the same time as applying for an award under the Armed Forces Compensation Scheme (AFCS) or War Pension Scheme.
 This is something we usually recommend as injury awards under the AFCS are tariff based and you may be awarded more by a Civil Court.
 There may also be losses which you cannot recover under the AFCS.

 It is worth noting that the law does not allow “double recovery”, so if you are awarded compensation under the AFCS this will be offset against any other claim that you make.